-- 1. In accordance with Title IX for pregnancy or child birth. - 2.
+- 1. In accordance with Title IX (including for pregnancy and related conditions or other Title IX covered reasons) - 2.
 If a student is called into active duty for the military. - 3.
-On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency with a letter from the students doctor.
+On a case-by-case basis, the school will also consider a LOA for a student who has experienced a personal medical emergency with a letter from the students doctor. - 4.
+In the case of bereavement for an immediate family member, including grandparents.
+Proof of funeral service is required for approval at the schools discretion.